 If you’re using Google Analytics 4 to pull this data, this is where you’re going to want to visit.
 We pulled this up because Google Analytics 4 is not the easiest to use right out of the box.

 You’ll want to log into your Google Analytics 4 account, and on the left, go to Life cycle >> Engagement >> Pages and screens.
-This is going to load up the report that we’re going to use to show our most popular pages on our website.
+This is going to load the report we’re going to use to see our most popular pages on our website.

-And then in the upper right, where that red box is, you’ll want to change the date range to use “Last 12 months.”
+In the upper right, where that red box is, you’ll want to change the date range to use “Last 12 months.”
 That’s going to show you the number of page views over the last 12 months for the most popular pages on your website.

-This is just really helpful for future reference, especially if you end up splitting your website audit up into multiple settings.
+This is just helpful for future reference, especially if you end up splitting your website audit up into multiple settings.
 (But again, please try not to do that if you can avoid it.)

 Review your calls to action

 The call to action is the most logical next step that your visitors will want to take when visiting this page.
 And the best calls to action are tightly connected to the page they’re embedded on.
-This just helps you really meet your visitors where they’re at and thoughtfully guide them to the most helpful next step in their journey.
+This helps you meet visitors where they’re at and thoughtfully guide them to the most helpful next step in their journey.

-So you’ll see we put the dropdown here up on the screen.
 This is Column G of the audit template.
 It has a few options by default:

 • Revise: This is for if you need to swap out the call to action on the page.

-• Leave As Is: This is if your call to action is good to go, and you don’t need to do anything to spruce it up.
+• Leave As Is: This is if your call to action is good to go and you don’t need to do anything to spruce it up.

-Again, I wouldn’t recommend actually rewriting your calls to action as you work through the audit process.
-I would just document it here in Column G and then add any notes or thoughts that you have to Column K.
+Again, I wouldn’t recommend rewriting your calls to action as you work through the audit process.
+I would just document it here in Column G and add any notes or thoughts that you have to Column K.

 There’s a notes column in our audit template.
-As you work through that, you can definitely capture initial ideas.
-But circling back to your calls to action after you’ve completed your whole audit not only helps you prioritize them, but it will also help you standardize them a little bit more between all of your pages.
+As you work through it, you can definitely capture initial ideas.
+But circling back to your calls to action after you’ve completed your whole audit not only helps you prioritize them, but it will also help you standardize them a bit more between all of your pages.

 Audit your page content